 From: Laptops Direct

-With £90 off, this sub-£180 PlayStation VR bundle is amongst the cheapest in the market right now, and comes with the PlayStation Camera and a copy of PlayStation Worlds too.
+With £50 off, this PlayStation VR bundle is amongst the cheapest in the market right now, and comes with the PlayStation Camera and a copy of PlayStation Worlds too.

-If you've already got the HTC Vive and want to upgrade your virtual experience, you can pick up the Vive Pro headset from Vive with £50 off the £799.99 RRP.
+If you've already got the HTC Vive and want to upgrade your virtual experience, you can pick up the Vive Pro headset from Vive which has permanently reduced its prices across the board.